Rainych: Personal life

 Rainych speaks English and Indonesian, along with several Indonesian regional languages, such as Minangkabau.
+Throughout her career, information regarding her personal life remained elusive and was not readily available to the public.
 In several interviews and a livestream, Rainych has stated that she keeps her personal life private.
-In an interview with Withnews and J-Wave News, Rainych makes a serious effort to protect her privacy by not revealing any details about where currently she lives.
+In an interview with Withnews and J-Wave News, Rainych makes a serious effort to protect her privacy by not revealing any details about where she currently lives.

 Although her YouTube videos have attracted a lot of worldwide attention, she has not fully disclosed her activities to anyone except her family and immediate neighbors.
 In an interview with NNA ASIA, it was revealed that due to restrictions stemming from the COVID-19 pandemic, Rainych has spent most of her time at home without going out.

 Other ventures

 Sponsorships

 Rainych has been sponsored by miHoYo and Riot Games in relation to the video games Honkai Impact 3 and League of Legends.

 Appearances in other media

 In addition to performing on her own YouTube channel.
 Rainych has also made appearances on other YouTube channels and other websites, and has often collaborated with international artists; for instance, in May 2020, she participated in an online collaboration project with overseas YouTube creators, titled "Gurenge – Demon Slayer (Opening)｜Band Cover".

 During 2020–2022, Rainych became a source of news not only on numerous Japanese television networks (TBS, NHK, Fuji TV, Kansai TV and Nippon TV), but also on various Japanese radio stations.